On the Applications page of the Auth0 Dashboard, locate your application in the list and click its name to view the available settings.

 Post(client uses HTTP POST parameters), and

-Application Login URI: In some scenarios, Auth0 will need your application to start the OIDC login flow.
-This URI should point to a route in your application that starts the flow, by redirecting to the
+Application Login URI: In some scenarios, Auth0 will need your application to redirect to your application's login page.
+This URI needs to point to a route in your application that redirects to your tenant's

 /authorizeendpoint.
 It would usually take the form of